The Bankrate promise

 One such time is if you carry a balance occasionally, and especially on a regular basis.
 Where some rewards credit cards offer 0 percent APR on purchases for a limited time, the Amazon Prime Rewards Visa Signature Card does not.

-In fact, this card charges a variable APR of 14.24 percent to 22.24.
+In fact, this card charges a variable APR of 19.24 percent to 27.24 percent.
 You’ll pay more in interest than you’ll earn in rewards when you carry a balance from one month to the next.

-You want a credit card with travel perks
+You want a credit card with luxury travel perks

 Also, note that Amazon Prime Rewards Visa Signature Card benefits don’t include travel-specific perks, outside of a few travel insurance benefits.
 If you want annual travel credits, elite status with a travel brand, airport lounge access or other travel benefits, you’ll have to consider other rewards credit cards instead.